LOADING ...

 Careful not to wake the

-I yawned in pretence
+I yawned in great

-And sipped my in its tiny cup
+And sipped my coffee in its cup

-We left the woman to her
+We left the to her chores

 The dolmus duly